successible/cleanslate/README.md

 > Note: Make sure you have completed the **Configuration** section above.

-Run `pnpm run start`.
+Run `npm run start`.
 This will spin up these local servers using Docker and various CLIs:

 - PostgreSQL: `http://localhost:1276`
 - Next.js: `http://localhost:3000`.
 - Hasura (Console): `http://localhost:9695`.

+## Previewing it locally

-If you want to see what Clean Slate looks on a mobile device or share it with a friend, do this:
+If you want to see what Clean Slate looks on a mobile device (very optional), do this:

 - Install `nginx`, `ngrok`, and `mkcert`.

-The first is to provide HTTPS for Next.js and Hasura.
+> Note: The first is to provide HTTPS for Next.js and Hasura.
 The second is to provide the actual proxy.
 The third is to create self-signed cert that is recognized by the browser.
-If you're running Linux or Mac, you can install all three via [Homebrew](https://brew.sh/).
+If you are running Linux or Mac, you can install all three via [Homebrew](https://brew.sh/).
 Just install `homebrew` first, and then run `brew install nginx ngrok mckert`.

 - Open one terminal and run `ngrok http 443`.
 It will output a subdomain like this. `40e7-73-75-45-179.ngrok.io`.

 - Navigate to the Authentication settings in your Firebase project.
 Add that subdomain as an authorized domain.
 Remove this domain when you are done with the proxy for the day.

-- Finally, open a second terminal and run `pnpm run proxy`.
+- Finally, open a second terminal and run `npm run proxy`.
 You will be prompted for the subdomain.
 Provide it.
 Once the command has finished, you should be able to access Clean Slate on all your devices on the subdomain.

 ## Hosting it yourself